mnl359/workshop-terraform/README.md

 In order to test the ansible installation you have to restart your terminal.

-To validate you Ansible installation exeute the following command:
+To validate your Ansible installation exeute the following command:

 ```
 $ ansible --version